 We review our policy annually and update it in line with statutory requirements or to reflect issues that we feel are relevant to our school community.
-Parents are invited to an information event during the Autumn Term and are invited to share comments and ask questions.
+Parents are invited to an information event during the Autumn Term and are invited to share comments and ask questions (see Appendix B page 15).
 We review this feedback carefully and are keen to open a dialogue with parents where it is helpful to do so.
-The Deputy Head Pastoral writes to parents during the second half of the summer term and invites them to share their views on the programme as we reach the end of the academic year.
+The Deputy Head Pastoral writes to parents and invites them to share their views on the programme each academic year.
 Any information is considered during the annual review of the programme.

 Heads of Year and Heads of Section will seek feedback from teachers delivering the programme regularly in order to improve our offering and delivery.
 Periodically the Deputy Head Pastoral and/or the Safeguarding Governor will visit PSHE lessons and monitor the effectiveness of our delivery through formal and informal observation and discussion.
-Teachers are also invited to share their feedback on the overall programme through an online survey, published during the summer term.
-Their comment feeds into the annual review.
+Teachers are also invited to share their feedback on the overall programme directly with the Deputy Head Pastoral - any and all comments received through these various channels will be fed into the annual review.